willhaslett/covid-19-growth/README.md

   ```

 * A caution about using the US data below the national level.
 Reporting regions have been evolving over time.
 As shown in the figure below, the makeup of overall US data beetween
 counties and states has been shifting toward the state level.
 It's unclear on 2020-03-15 how this will play out.
-A dataframe that includes all US data, but also breaks records out by county/state/territory is under construction. `df_us_state` and `df_us_county` will then be deprecated.
   ![](.us_cases.png)